-According to HOW Magazine, there are 1,600 designers working in the city.
-According to Spectrum Nonprofit Services, Milwaukee has nearly the same number of nonprofits.
-Imagine what can happen when DesignMil takes that creative talent and mixes it with those nonprofit visionaries working tirelessly throughout Milwaukee.
+According to HOW Magazine, there are 1,600 designers working in Milwaukee and Spectrum Nonprofit Services affirms that Milwaukee has nearly the same number of nonprofits.

 If you want to participate in DesignMil, you must first fill out an application (and be accepted).